Maveaman/Govind-stores-ecommerce-sales-dashboard/README.md

 - To share, click on `File` -> `Publish` -> `Publish to Power BI`.

 This guide walks through setting up a comprehensive dashboard in Power BI using Excel data, focusing on various visualizations and customization techniques to enhance readability and functionality.

+summary
+By following this guide, you will be able to create a comprehensive and visually appealing sales dashboard for Govind's E-Commerce store.
+This dashboard will help you track performance, identify trends, and make informed business decisions.
+Save your work regularly and share your insights with stakeholders by publishing the dashboard to Power BI.
+Happy analyzing!